 This year, I know I didn’t make many posts, but from my last achievements post, I completed most of my goals.
 These include being more grateful, being less judgemental, more relaxed, going easier on myself while still pushing myself hard.
 I feel as though I have accomplished all of these things to varying degrees, some more successfully than others!

 I’ve come to realize just how lucky I am to have all the things that I do around me, and I’ve been trying to be less wasteful of these things – less throw-away and more “what else could I do with this?”
 I have yet to reduce the amount of things I own (not trying for minimalism, just trying to purge the bull-crap from the nooks and crannies), but before I think of tossing things, I now think of new purposes for them.
 I refuse to be a contributor to the throw-away society we now seem to live in, so much so that I’ve still not replaced my laptop whose touch screen has been cracked and turned off for 2 months now.
-I’ll keep it until I absolutely kill this little laptop (here’s a picture of the cracks on the right of the screen – messed with pressure sensitiviy of the touch screen so I had to turn that off).
+I’ll keep it until I absolutely kill this little laptop (the cracks on the right of the screen messed with pressure sensitiviy of the touch screen so I had to turn that off, but it still lives).

 I feel like I’ve been less judgemental of people around me… to the point where I’ve lost my voice and my own opinions.
 So, while I will continue to be less judgemental of others (i.e., I will not be rude to people) I will still hold my own opinions and will voice them as they seem necessary.
 Basically, there’s a balance to what you say to yourself and what you speak out loud for others to hear.
 I will continue to be polite and follow Thumper’s rule of “if you can’t say anything nice, don’t say nothing at all,” but I refuse to be more quite about my opinions, especially now that I’m starting to figure out what I do and do not agree with in this world.
 Plus opinions lead to great conversation, discussion, and growth.